maggy98/HerbDiary/README.md

 # HerbDiary
 *App still in progress*

 An application that helps user to organise their information about herbs. *For now*, user can creat category of herbs.
 In database every category has id, name, displey order and date of creation.
-Every time It is possible to edit the category and displey number.
+Every time It is possible to edit the category and display number.
 Each time a new category is created the creation time is recorded.
 In case of editing, the time is also updated.

 # Skreenshots
 ![image](https://user-images.githubusercontent.com/62389300/196666322-afbaf2f0-6cb8-41cc-87f8-c6713b33ee02.png)